mbbVlad/fb2rn-mp3rn/README.md

 # Music files (mp3, ...)

-Rename Music-files according to Artisi and/or Title and/or Track (pytnon3 and mutagen, was tested: Win8 and Linux Mint on mp3-files)
+Rename Music-files according to Artist and/or Title and/or Track (pytnon3 and mutagen, was tested: Win8 and Linux Mint on mp3-files)

     a or A - Artist (without change) or ARTIST